What are the first signs and symptoms of Lyme disease?

-In the first early localized stage of Lyme disease the skin at the site of the tick bite becomes infected with Borrelia burgdorferi bacteria which can cause an expanding round or oval red skin lesion called erythema migrans.
-This may or may not be associated with flu-like symptoms within days to a month after the tick bite such as achiness, chills, fever, sweats, fatigue, malaise, headache, stiff neck, muscle soreness, joint pain, swollen lymph nodes, and sore throat.
-The combination of the skin lesion and flu-like symptoms are the primary manifestations of acute stage Lyme disease.
-Acute Lyme disease is not associated with typical cold-like symptoms of runny nose, prominent cough, or prominent diarrhea.
+In the first early localized stage of Lyme disease the skin at the site of the tick bite becomes infected with Borrelia burgdorferi bacteria.
+The initial infection can cause an expanding round or oval red skin lesion called erythema migrans and associated flu-like symptoms within days to a month after the tick bite.
+Early symptoms can include achiness, chills, fever, sweats, fatigue, malaise, headache, stiff neck, muscle soreness, joint pain, swollen lymph nodes, and sore throat.
+The combination of the skin lesion and flu-like symptoms are the primary manifestations of acute stage Lyme disease, although the rash and flu-like symptoms are not always present.

-Consider Early Lyme Disease with these Symptoms
+Consider early Lyme disease with these signs & symptoms

 - Round expanding red skin lesion usually greater than 2 inches in size